-‘Stranger Things’ fans, season 4 is on the way.
-The wait has been long, but it’ll be worth it.
-New cast members have been revealed, and HL is breaking down all the latest key updates you need to know about.
+‘Stranger Things’ fans, season 4 is only a handful of months away.
+A new teaser revealed when to expect the fourth season.
+HL is breaking down all the latest key updates you need to know about.

-Just weeks after Netflix released a new teaser featuring the return of Dr. Brenner, the streaming service revealed exciting season 4 news.
-If you’re fans of Anne With an E, you’ll be stoked about this.
+The summer has been very Stranger Things-less, but that all changed on August 6.
+Netflix released a brand-new teaser that featured glimpses of the fourth season and revealed when season 4 will premiere.
 So, when is Stranger Things season 4 coming out?
 What can fans expect?
 HollywoodLife is breaking down what we know so far about filming, the cast, and the season 4 plot.

 The Strangers Things team hint big things were coming when they posted a cryptic video on May 5.
 The video was titled “HNL Control Room” and featured 7 analog TV screens arranged in a circle as music played in the background.
 Static noise was only on the screens until the TVs turned on one at a time for a few seconds.

 The images included a door handle, chessboard, an eight ball, and more.
 All these things had blood spatters on them.
 There were also strange shots of CCTV footage.